 The District actively manages its debt portfolio, and seeks to minimize its total debt costs.
 This goal is achieved by issuing both fixed and variable rate debt to fund its capital projects.
-The District has primarily issued certificates of participation (COPs), revenue bonds (Bonds), and has borrowed from state revolving fund (SRF) loans to fund its CIP.
-As of June 30, 2016, the District's total COPs, Bonds, and SRF loans outstanding, was \$911 million, of which 62 percent were fixed interest rate and 28 percent were variable interest rate, with a weighted average cost of funds of 1.85 percent.
+The District has primarily issued certificates of participation (COPs), revenue bonds (Bonds), and has borrowed from State revolving fund (SRF) loans to fund its CIP.
+As of June 30, 2017, the District's total revenue bonds and SRF loans outstanding was \$978.2 million, of which 64 percent were fixed interest rate, 28 percent were variable interest rate, and 8 percent were synthetically fixed through Swap agreements with Wells Fargo Bank, for an overall weighted average cost of funds of 2.03 percent.